Policy and Basic Approach

 System and Responsible Officers

-With the responsible director in charge of the Human Resources Division, the industrial physician who heads the Health Management Department (supervising industrial physician) in the Human Resources Division implements concrete measures.
+With the responsible officer in charge of the Human Resources Division, the industrial physician who heads the Health Management Department (supervising industrial physician) in the Human Resources Division implements concrete measures.

 Leading by the supervising industrial physician, we hold regular Group-wide industrial physician conferences to consider issues and measures related to health management.
 Based on these conferences, we formulate occupational health plans during the fiscal year and proposals for annual plan key issues and measures (Group-wide occupational health key issues), which are decided through deliberations by the Responsible Care Committee.
-In addition, the Head Office, Sodegaura Center, and the healthcare sections of all five of our Works take the lead in drawing up and expanding occupational health annual plans for each business site and each business site reports its progress at the industrial physician conferences.
+The Group’s occupational health is managed under an approach that covers global, domestic affiliates, and Mitsui Chemicals.

 Mitsui Chemicals submits the Management Check List regarding to occupational health to affiliates that produce or handle chemical substances to assess their health management status in workplaces.
 Further, the Internal Control Division undertakes an occupational health audit in Works and laboratories of Mitsui Chemicals and its affiliates (except in the U.S., Europe, and some other regions) to confirm that the working environment is appropriately organized and efforts for health promotion are in place.
 The onsite audit is carried out once every two to five years depending on the size of the audited site, type of business, administration level, etc. The audited companies are notified of the audit results and are requested to correct any problems identified.
 If a company is requested to make corrections, it is subject to a follow-up audit after one year to confirm the correction progress.